canonical/spark-client-snap/docs/charmed_k8s_pod.md

 $ kubectl exec --stdin --tty shell-demo -n spark-test-ns -- /bin/bash
 ```

-Now from within the pod, lets create the kubeconfig for use with spark-client. ```KUBECONFIG_CONTENTS_FROM_CHARMED_KUBERNETES``` will come from the first step executed outside the charmed kubernetes cluster pod.
+Now from within the pod, lets create the kubeconfig for use with spark-client. ```KUBECONFIG_CONTENTS_FROM_CHARMED_KUBERNETES``` will come from the first step executed outside the Charmed Kubernetes cluster pod.

 ```shell
 $ mkdir ~/.kube